 Before you get invited to a job interview, you typically have to apply for the job first.
 You can find available positions on job-search websites and apps, where you'll need to fill out the online application and attach your resume and sometimes a cover letter.

 Your resume is arguably the most integral part of your job application, so take all the necessary steps to make your resume as strong as possible by updating your resume format, quantifying your achievements, tailoring it to the job description, and proofreading.

 You can also take a few additional steps to help your chances of getting noticed by updating your LinkedIn profile and showing off your personality in your cover letter.
 If you've applied to a number of jobs with no luck, it might be time to get a professional resume rewrite.

 Additionally, if you already keep your LinkedIn profile up to date (highly recommended), set your status to “Open to opportunities”.
-Recruiters will then know to reach out with any opportunities that fit your experience.
-If you're interested, you can respond to the interview offer from the recruiter by thanking them for reaching out and letting the recruiter know your availability.
+Recruiters and hiring managers will then know to reach out with any opportunities that fit your experience.
+If you're interested, you can respond to the interview offer from the recruiter by thanking them for reaching out and letting the recruiter or hiring manager know your availability.